- Home

 - Don’t pass on the right - Motorists may not look for or see a bicycle passing on the right.

 - Keep both hands ready to brake - You may not stop in time if you brake one-handed.
-Allow extra distance for stopping in the rain, since brakes are less efficient when wet.
+Allow extra distance for stopping in the rain, brakes are less efficient when wet.

 - Make eye contact with drivers - Assume that other drivers don't see you until you are sure that they do.
-Eye contact is important with any driver which might pose a threat to your safety.

 - Use lights at night - The law requires a white headlight (visible from at least 500 feet ahead) and a rear reflector or taillight (visible up to 300 feet from behind).